Grantismo/slpcopy/README.md

 ## CLI Usage

 ```
-python3 slpcopy.py --ignore-gooey --help
+$ python slpcopy.py --ignore-gooey --help

-usage: slpcopy.py [-h] [--remove_after_copy] [--use_custom_drive_names]
+usage: slpcopy.py [-h] [--remove_after_copy] [--use_custom_drive_names] [--rename_files] Output Path
-                  Output Path

 blorppppp's *.slp copy tool.
-Copies all *.slp files from thumbdrives onto your
+Copies all *.slp files from thumbdrives onto your machine.
-machine.

 positional arguments:
   Output Path           The directory to copy *.slp files into.

-optional arguments:
+options:
   -h, --help            show this help message and exit
-  --remove_after_copy   Delete original *.slp files off thumbdrives after
-                        succesfully copying to your machine.
+  --remove_after_copy   Delete original *.slp files off thumbdrives after succesfully copying to your machine.
   --use_custom_drive_names
-                        Copy *.slp files into a folder with each thumbdrive's
-                        custom name (if applicable).
-If unchecked a new folder
-                        will be created for each drive (e.g. "Setup 001")
+                        Copy *.slp files into a folder with each thumbdrive's custom name (if applicable).
+If unchecked a new folder will be created for each drive (e.g. "Setup 001")
+  --rename_files        Rename *.slp files into a more human readable format.
+"Game_20211025T160457.slp" -> "20211025T160457 - Fox (Green) vs Samus (Green) - Battlefield.slp"
 ```
 <img src="https://imgur.com/ornd613.jpg" width="900">